NERC-CEH/java-commons/README.md

 A suite of common java components used for CEH applications.
 Below is a description of the various aspects which this project covers.

+## PUBLISHING TO MAVEN CENTRAL

+Gitlab CI pipeline does not work, need to do this locally.

+Need to install GPG key (available in CI variables)

+    base64 -d private.key | gpg --import
+    mvn release:prepare release:perform -Dusername=oss -Dpassword={OSS password} -Darguments=-Dgpg.keyname=chrisjohnson1988@gmail.com

+Will be prompted for gpg.passphrase (available in CI variables)

 ## Datastore api

 The datastore api provides a mechanism to store, retrieve and version streams of data.
 It hooks in to the [Userstore api](#userstore-api) to provide an audit of who and when an input stream has changed.
 The reference implementation is powered by JGit, so ultimately creates a git repository.